elixir-europe/infectious-diseases-toolkit/contribute/editorial-board-guide.md

 ### Overview of the file structure in GitHub

-The content of the website is built up using markdown files found in the [root](https://github.com/elixir-europe/infectious-diseases-toolkit) of the repository, spread in subdirectories according to the website section (attributing_credit, data_analysis, data_communication, data_description, ...).
+The content of the website is built up using markdown files found in the [root](https://github.com/elixir-europe/infectious-diseases-toolkit) of the repository, spread in subdirectories according to the website section (attributing-credit, data-analysis, data-communication, data-description, ...).

 ### Markdown file naming

 - Markdown files should be named without capitals and without spaces (replace them with hyphens).
 - Make sure that the markdown file has a unique name.
-- If the markdown file is named *example.md*, and located at in the `human-biomolecular-data` directory, the page will be found at https://www.infectious-diseases-toolkit.org/human-biomolecular-data/example.
+- If the markdown file is named *example.md*, and located at in the `data-analysis` directory, the page will be found at https://www.infectious-diseases-toolkit.org/data-analysis/example.
 - By default a page will not show up in the sidebar.
 In order to do so you will have to add the link towards the page to the `.yaml` file in the *_data/sidebars* directory or link towards it from another page.
 More info about this can be found on the [find your page back section](#find-your-newly-added-page-back-on-the-website).

 ### GitHub checks